yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The project is about exploring the tools we use and how we use them.
 The overarching goal is to integrate technology into the humanities and to integrate the humanities into technology.
 We aim to elevate the processes of tool building to the status of research in the humanities.
 Engaging these traditionally less-technical students and scholars with technology empowers them to proactively develop their own tools, as well as to more deeply reflect on their use of these tools in their research.
 Once comfortable doing that, they can collaborate with others within academia and with business and cultural instutitions to make technological innovations that impact a wider audience.
 As humanities students are disproportionately female, encouraging technology within this faculty will be a concrete step towards evaporating the mindset that technology is naturally dominated by men.

 We seek to do this in two ways.
 First, by fostering interplay between humanities and technology within the humanities faculty.
-This will be done by introducing programming to humanities students through new courses //"Coding the Humanities", "From Object to Data", "Art, Science and Technology"// on computer programming basics, and by offering three PhD positions related to relationships between humanities and technology.
+This will be done by introducing programming to humanities students through HOW MANY?
+WHAT ARE THEY ABOUT SPECIFICIALLY?
+JAVASCRIPT, FOR EXAMPLE??? new courses on computer programming basics, and by offering three PhD positions related to relationships between humanities and technology.
 Increasing the number of humanities students and scholars with programming skills through this coding platform will allow them to shape and create digital tools that meet their particular research needs and encourage new forms of learning, teaching and knowledge production.
 This skillset will sensitize the participants to their technological environment and make them aware of the challenges and opportunities ITC offers for humanities research.
 Coding knowledge makes those in the humanities more employable because humanities students and scholars will increasingly need to be able to read and write code.

 PhD projects:
   * Johanna's project with Darkhorse : 2) one (PhD/embedded researcher) that investigates sustainable forms of knowledge transfer and creative and collaborative work practices in combined digital and physical learning environments